 Hard sales just don’t work anymore.
 You cannot bully a customer into a sale the way a used car salesman of the past might have been able to.

 Nobody likes this, and honestly, people just won’t stand for it in this day and age.
 When a salesperson tries to bully or take advantage of you, it gives you a horrible feeling that just makes you want to walk away.
 And in online sales, it is just too easy to close out of a tab if you don’t like what you see.
 Bombarding potential customers with emails and offers won’t force them to convert.
 It will just cause them to disconnect from your brand.

 Content, on the other hand, gives you the opportunity to sell softly and to build a real relationship.

-With content, rather than making that hard sell before you even know your customers or whether or not your product is right for them, you can educate.
-You can help your potential customers learn about your products and offering, nurture them as leads and then finally make a sale if there is a good fit that is the result of genuine interest.
+With content, rather than making that hard sell before you even know your customers or whether your product is right for them, you can educate.
+You can help potential customers learn about your products and offering, nurture them as leads, and then finally make a sale if there is a good fit that is the result of genuine interest.

 Customers love this.
 They love to feel like the people they are buying from actually care about getting them the right product and meeting their needs.

 So where does email come into play?